neptune8sky/pragmatic_captioning/README.md

 ### Project Overview

 This project aims to generate pragmatic image captions that effectively distinguish a target image from similar distractor images.
-We utilize state-of-the-art Vision Language Models (BLIP1 and BLIP2) in combination with a Large Language Model (LLaMa 3.1 8b) to achieve this goal.
+We utilize state-of-the-art Vision Language Models (BLIP1 and BLIP2) in combination with a Large Language Model (Qwen2.5-7B-Instruct) to achieve this goal.
 The project operates on a custom-made clothing dataset consisting of 50 sets of pragmatic images, with each set containing 4 images.

 ### Installation